-Use All Purpose cleaner for baseboards and walls and if there is “artwork” on the walls apply a splash of Thieves Household Cleaner + 3 drops of Lemon essential oil to a damp rag and wipe!
+Use all purpose cleaner for baseboards and walls and if there is “artwork” on the walls apply a splash of Thieves Household Cleaner + 3 drops of Lemon essential oil to a damp rag and wipe!

-For tile and laminate flooring use the following recipe to wash floors by hand or use in a steam mop:
+For tile and laminate flooring use the following recipe to wash floors by hand or use a steam mop:

 1 Tbsp Thieves dish soap

 Mix ingredients in a bucket and mop floors.

 Many laundry detergents, fabric softeners and dryer sheets are full of nasty chemicals, fragrances, hormone disrupters and carcinogens.
 I had no idea that they were some of the most toxic products we have in our homes.

 The chemicals found in typical laundry detergents remain in your clothes after a wash cycle and can penetrate your skin, especially when your clothes become damp or wet.

 64 oz of water

 10 drops Lemon essential oil